 A computer-based citizen science workshop with students contributing to a real science project by classifying Moon craters.

-Alternative workshop sessions include Lunar Literacy and Moon Games (from KS1), Dating the Moon and Lunar Artwork (from KS3).
+Additional teacher-led activities include Lunar Literacy, Moon Games, and Lunar Artworks.
 Activities can be tailored to suit age and ability.

 The cost for our Apollo Mission Day is:

 Price includes all materials and specialist equipment.